chesahkalu/My_Python/README.md

 [class_import](./Functions_Modules/class_import.py): showing how class methods can imported and its attribute and methods altered

-## [OOP_Objects_Classes](./OOP_Objects_Classes/) : File containing basics and codes on Object Oriented Programming.
-This is one of the most powerful methods of programming.
-Understanding OOP is encouraged to become good at programming and Data manipulations.
-Taking time to understand, recall and practice all the principles and fundamentals of this programming style is highly adviced.

-[1-classes.py](./OOP_Objects_Classes/1-classes.py): file containing various basics about classes, its objects, methods and attribute.
-This codes contains lots of comment which might come in handy to better understand Classes.

-[2-getters_setters](./OOP_Objects_Classes/2-getters_setters.py): getters and setters are methods in python encapsulation.
-Encapsulation is basically bonding datas and methods of the data as a single unit.eg- A Class.
-This datas and methods can be set to either public or private.
-And getters and setters are used to access the datas and change the data respectively if they are set to private.
-In this code will contain various other magic methods used to make classes more powerful such as
-__str__ and __repr__.
-The @staticmethod, @classmethods, __del__, and usage of class attributes in methods.

-[3-inheritance.py](./OOP_Objects_Classes/3-inheritance.py): All about a class inheriting the methods and atttributes of another class.

 ## [Files_Input_Output](./Files_Input_Output/): All about reading , writing and appending text files in UTF-8(Unicode Transformation Format) encoding into files.

 [1-intput_output.py](./Files_Input_Output/1-input_output.py): Codes on basics of opening ,reading, writing and closing files.